NOOBDY/Indigo/README.md

 git submodule update
 ```

+> Some of these submodules are quite large (notedly assimp), but it would require too much work to create those from scratch.
+It is possible to switch to lighter alternatives but it isn't an urgent issue so they will have to do it for now.

 ## Building

 You will need a system with CMake set up and have suitable compilers installed (GCC and Clang are tested)